 “Our mission is to improve the health and well-being of our customers and communities.
 There’s never a greater need to put that mission into action than after a disaster like Hurricane Florence,” said Patrick Conway, President and CEO of Blue Cross NC.
 “We know that many families have a long road ahead of them, and we plan to be there to help in any way we can – whether it be through financial support, supply donations or making sure people have access to the care they need.”

-The need is great in communities impacted by natural disaster
+The need is great in communities impacted by a natural disaster

 Following natural disasters, play is critical to help kids heal as they deal with the stress of lost homes, lost loved ones and lost routine.
 It’s the first step towards restoring normalcy and building resiliency for kids, yet play spaces typically aren’t the first part of the community to be rebuilt.

-In 2019, Blue Cross NC will build two playgrounds in underserved communities impacted by Hurricane Florence.
+In 2019, Blue Cross NC built two playgrounds in underserved communities impacted by Hurricane Florence.
 KaBOOM! has had a long-time collaboration with Blue Cross NC, and together we have built 11 playgrounds throughout the state.

-Volunteers will come together on April 24, 2019 at the Lumbee Cultural Center in Robeson County for our 12th build.
-The area has been heavily impacted from Hurricane Matthew in 2016 and Hurricane Florence in 2018.
+Volunteers came together on April 24, 2019, at the Lumbee Cultural Center in Robeson County for our 12th build.
+The area has been heavily impacted by Hurricane Matthew in 2016 and Hurricane Florence in 2018.

 The Lumbee Tribe of North Carolina is the largest tribe east of the Mississippi River, and they have identified Robeson County as their primary homeland.

 “We’re excited to add another valuable piece to the Lumbee Tribe Cultural Center.
 We’re also very grateful for the collaboration between KaBOOM! and Blue Cross and Blue Shield of North Carolina,” says Lumbee Tribal Chairman, Harvey Godwin, Jr.